seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 ## Project Structure

-Next, take a minute to learn more about the structure of your new project.
+Next, take some time to learn more about the structure of your new project, and look through the various files.
 You can revisit this section as you get deeper into things.

 ### Configuration Files and Scripts